pedroelbanquero/nos-carmichael-spell/README.md

 To decode just make goldbach of the first parameter 42 get the option 3, make the product 13 * 29(P Q)  and you have the 377 (N)

-By this way in information terms in a product of primes (the most of the numbers) you can keep the informatio about wich factors have in N with more or less the same bits than just N.
+By this way in information terms in a product of primes (the most of the numbers) you can keep the information about wich factors have in N with more or less the same bits than just N.